Lene Terp: International career

 Terp won 105 caps for Denmark.
 She was named in the FIFA All-Star team for the 1999 FIFA Women's World Cup.

 Managerial career

+Terp worked as an assistant coach with the Michigan Wolverines in 2009.
+She gained her UEFA Pro Licence in 2013, the first woman in Denmark to do so and is one of only five women in Denmark to obtain one.
 On 1 July 2023, Terp became the head coach for Danish A-Liga club Fortuna Hjørring.
-Terp led them to win the league in the 2024-25 season, the first win in five years and their 12th title, which saw Fortuna draw level with rivals Brøndby with the most titles in the top flight.
+Terp led them to win the league in the 2024–25 season, the first win in five years and their 12th title, which saw Fortuna draw level with rivals Brøndby for most titles in the top flight.
+Fortuna also won the 2025 Danish Cup securing them "the Double".
+For her accomplishments in the 2024–25 season, Terp was voted the fifth best manager in the country by fellow managers, the highest placed female coach in the ranking and the first woman ever to place in the ranking.